kevinabouhanna/Overlook/README.md

     - Use Panda CSS (supports tokenization)
     - Tokenize the design system
   - Use Google's Rich Results Test or Schema Markup Validator to verify your schema markup
-  - Test Accessibility using Axe
+  - Update pipeline using axe-core and/or lighthouse linter